ohsnyt/ha-grist/README.md

 - **Minimum State of Charge (%):**
   Set the minimum battery SoC value.
 This is the buffer so your battery does not run down to 0% state of charge.
 The default is 20%.

+## Removal

+To remove GRIST, Go to Settings/Devices & Services/GRIST.
+Using the three vertical dots next to CONFIGURE, select DELETE from the drop down menu.
+If you want to turn off the Time of Use feature on your inverter, you should first click on the CONFIGURE button and set the Boost Mode to Off.
+You will need to confirm that choice, continue on to the details form, and Save.
+This will turn off the Time of Use mode through Solar Assistant.
+You can then remove GRIST.

 ## Notes

 As mentioned above, there are six Time of Use slots in a Deye (Sol-Ark) inverter.
-This integration turns on the Time of Use feature, manages slot 1 start time and state of charge value, and sets the start time of slot 2.
+GRIST turns on the Time of Use feature, manages slot 1 start time and state of charge value, and sets the start time of slot 2.
 (It does not manage the power level used from the grid.
 The inverter default is the maximum value for your inverter model.
 You may change this value if you like.)

 The inverter requires all slots to be set in order to use the Time of Use feature, and will have default values.
-You may change the values in slots 2-6 as you desire.
+You may change the values in slots 3-6 as you desire.
 Remember that this integration does manage the time value for slot 2.
-Just be sure to read your inverter documentation before making changes.
+Be sure to read your inverter documentation before making changes.

-The inverter Time of Use feature also allows you to set the days when Grid charging will take place.
-Unfortunely this is not accessable through Solar Assistant.
-The inverter should default to turn on all days.
-You may want to check this.
+The inverter Time of Use feature allows you to set the days when Grid charging will take place.
+This is not accessable through Solar Assistant.
+The inverter will default to turn on all days.
+(GRIST is designed with the assumption that charging will happen every day.)

 If you use the other slots, I recommend setting the values to a very low number such as 2-5% so that your battery can use as much of the capacity it has instead of pulling from the grid.

-I have chosen a "super saver" rate with my energy provider.
-This provides very low rates from midnight until 6 am, but very high rates from 4pm until 8pm local time.

-Early on when my battery was smaller, I wanted to make sure that I never used grid power from 4-8pm, so I set my 2nd time slot, which starts at 6 am, to 10% state of charge.
-I then set the 3rd slot to 3pm and set the state of charge to 50%.
-If I didn't have enought sun to bring the state of charge to 50% by 3pm, the grid would boost it to that level.
-Then at the 4th slot to start at 4pm and set the state of charge back down to 2%.
-With my loads, I would never need grid power for the next four hours if I had 50% state of charge!
+TIP: Early on I had a pretty small solar panel array.
+There were days when I couldn't charge my battery enough before my peak electricity rates (4-8pm).
+I wanted to make sure that I never used grid power from 4-8pm.
+While I set slots 2,4,5 and 6 to 4%, I set the 3rd slot start one hour before the peak rate hour and boost, if neccesary, the battery to 45% by 4pm.
+This ensured that I always had enough power to get me through my peak-cost grid energy period by running only on my battery.

-I have been able to upgrade my battery capacity (if you add another battery, this integration will recognize that through Solar Assistant).
-I now do not need to worry about any of the Time of Use slots beyond the first slot.
-I have set all those remaining slots to 4%.

 ## File Structure